swaros/contxt/docs/documentation/tasks.md

       format: "hello ${USER} ... did you see that log-output? -->"
 ````

-also the internal colorcodes can be used
+also the internal color codes can be used

 ````yaml
 task: